mhenke/cfwheels-training/05-authentication.md

 ## I5: Authentication

 Authentication is an important part of almost any web application and there are several approache’s to take.
-We will create one using a `filter`. `Filters` tell Wheels to run a function before an action is run or after an action has been run.
+We will create one using a 'filter`.
+'Filters' tell Wheels to run a function before an action is run or after an action has been run.
 You can also specify multiple functions and actions.

 ### Creating a People table